aeszyman/ARTH121/exam_study_guide.md

 23. Philoxenos of Eretria, _Battle of Issus_, ca. 310 BCE.
 Roman copy from the House of the Faun, Pompeii, Italy, late second or early first century BCE.
 Tessera mosaic.
 (5-70)
 24. _Nike of Samothrace_, from Samothrace, Greece, ca. 190 BCE.
 Marble.
 (5-83)
 25. Athanadoros, Hagesandros, and Polydoros of Rhodes, Laocoön and his sons, from Rome, Italy, early first century CE.
 Marble.
 (5-89)

+Source Documents:
+1. _The Legend of Sargon_
+2. _The Ancient Egyptian Pyramid Texts_
+3. "The Palace of Knossos"
+3. Polykleitos of Argos

 ###### Final
 26. Interior of the Tomb of the Leopards, Tarquinia, Italy, ca. 480 BCE.
 (6-1)